… or computers that conquered UK hearts

 Amiga 600 cake on the RetroKomp party

-A couple of months ago, my dear friend Wendell (again lol) asked me to find, refurb and mod a BBC Micro.
+A couple of months ago, my dear friend Wendell (again lol) asked me to find, refurb, and mod a BBC Micro.
 I did it and covered it on a blog some time ago.
-It kinda started my own interest in UKs machines of ’80s/’90s era.
+It kinda started my own interest in UKs machines of ‘the 80s/’90s era.

-Three machines came in separately with its own extras.
+Three machines came in separately with their own extras.

 … but I received only one PSU within those three packages.

-I’ve never played with Acorns so I didn’t know what to expect but I’ve hastily connected all one after another to see if any of them works.
-It turned out that only one machine is working and the remaining two outputted only white screen.
+I’ve never played with Acorns so I didn’t know what to expect but I’ve hastily connected them one after another to see if any of them works.
+It turned out that only one machine is working and the remaining two outputted only a white screen.

 As usual, I’ve started with disassembly.
 Here is how it looked.
 I’ve picked some more interesting photos.

-Super cool looking way of securing a custom chip
+Super excellent looking way of securing a custom chip

-I’ve found a lot of some sort of debris on various plastic parts.
+I’ve found a lot of debris on various plastic parts.
 I will have to make a chemical analysis of it someday because it is not the first time I’ve found it.
 It looks like it is a tin oxide or lead oxide.